 As you face the mosque, turn right and head southwest past Muslim tea stalls and butcher shops, branching along part of the Lingkhor pilgrim circuit to the yellow walls of the Ani Sangkhung Nunnery(admission Y30; 8 am ~5 pm).

 This small, friendly and politically active nunnery is the only one within the precincts of the old Tibetan quarter.
 The nunnery probably dates back to the 7th century but is housed in a monastery until at least the 15th century.
 The principal image, upstairs on the 2nd floor, is a thousand-armed Chenresig.
 A small alley to the side of the main chapel leads down to the former meditation chamber of Songtsen Gampo, the 7th-century king of Tibet. the busy nuns run a great teahouse in the courtyard, as well as a popular shop.

 Continue past a second mosque of the Lho Rigsum Lhakhang, one of four chapels surrounding the Jokhang at cardinal points.
 The lovely chapel, almost completely ignored by the tourists, has a central statue of Tsepame flanked by the four main bodhisattvas and its own inner kora.
 Monks from Ganden Monastery look after the site.
 A prayer-wheel shop across the road offers the ultimate selection of prayer-wheel accessories; perfect for the pilgrim who has everything.
-Next door is a prayer-flag shop, should you want to pick up a string to leave at an upcoming pass crossing.
+Next door is a prayer flag shop, should you want to pick up a string to leave at an upcoming pass crossing.
 If you are in need of refreshment, the pleasant garden and rooftop restaurant of the Trichang Labrang Hotel is just 100m to the west.
 Take a right here headed north and then a right, then a left.
-At the junction, you can see the Rabsel Tsekhang, a small temple affiliated to Sera Monastery.
+At the junction, you can see the Rabsel Tsekhang, a small temple affiliated with Sera Monastery.

 The alley north takes you to the southeast corner of the Barkhor circuit, where you can continue clockwise to Barkhor Sq.